1. Hollywood Died

 "Come home when you can."

 I knew I had to pull myself out of this black hole.
-I would never choose to give myself up to it.
-I couldn't fall down there.
-It would lead me down a road I couldn't afford to be down.
-I watched Sam fight his way out and I didn't want to hurt anyone with my actions.
+If not, it would lead me down a road I couldn't afford to head down.
 I had to stop this and I was alone.
 I had to do it myself.
-There was no other way.
 I had no 'Jacob' to do it for me like Bella had.
 No emotional support or protection.
 There was no medication for me.

-After a few minutes of attempting and failing to calm down, I tried to remember Sam's advice.
+After a few minutes of rest, I tried to remember Sam's advice.
 He and Emily had always told us that if we were ever upset, it was best to talk it out with a third party.
-Who was I kidding.
-Emily would know that I would be hiding in the trees somewhere.
-She was too insightful that way.
-She'd also said that if I was—
+Fresh eyes give clarity, he always said.
+I could almost see him standing in front of me with that stern expression, finger wagging.

 I froze instantly.
-I remembered her offer and immediately turned around and started heading back to the reservation.
+I remembered her offer from a year ago and immediately started off again, as fast as my tired paws would carry me.
 Maybe I wouldn't have to do this myself.
-She was giving me a lifeline.
+Hopefully, she remembered the offer.
+She hadn't known it, but she had given me the most important lifeline.

 I would find my medicine.